 You will also learn how the climate works, and the processes and chemical cycles behind climate change.
 In addition, you will learn the usefulness of various mathematical and statistical methods in geology.
-During excursions, you will learn the basics of geologic field work, to interpret your observations of landscape forms, sediment and rocks, and how to collect geologic data.
+During excursions, you will learn the basics of geologic field work, to interpret your observations of landscape forms, sediment and rocks, and to collect geologic data.

-Year two, you will advance you knowledge in the appearance, composition and formation of rocks and sediments, in sea floor mapping and the use of ocean sediments as climate archives, how the carbon cycle affects climate, and in mapping and understanding deformation of the Earth’s crust.
+Year two, you will advance your knowledge in the appearance, composition and formation of rocks and sediments, in sea floor mapping and the use of ocean sediments as climate archives, how the carbon cycle affects climate, and in mapping and understanding deformation of the Earth’s crust.

 The education is broad and gives you many different possible professions in Sweden or abroad.
-Presently, most jobs are in building and construction, and ore mining and prospecting companies.
+Presently, most jobs are in building and construction or with ore mining and prospecting companies.
 Other important employers are consultancy firms, municipalities, universities and other government agencies.